kameshsampath/sfquickstarts/site/sfguides/src/build_llm_app_nvidia_scs/build_llm_app_nvidia_scs.md

 #### Push Images to Snowflake Image Registry

-Get the Snowflake image registry URL using the command,
+Get the Snowflake Image Registry URL using the command,

 > aside postive
 > Execute the following command in Snowsight worksheet or Snowflake CLI